 Petitions should be accompanied by contact details, including an address, for the petition organiser.
 This is the person we will contact to explain how we will respond to the petition.
-The contact details of the petition organiser will not be placed on the website, however, their name will.
+The contact details of the petition organiser will not be placed on the website.
 If the petition does not identify a petition organiser, we will contact signatories to the petition to agree who should act as the petition organiser.